The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Light Curve Construction

 We used the resulting generally smoothly varying light curve at K to search for spurious outliers.
-We found that the photometry from the { SAI} group(s) seems unreliable on nights when results are reported for only a subset of the four bands.
-This was clear not only because many of these measurements were outliers from the K-band light curve, but because among the bands that were reported there were frequently strange variations, e.g., by 0.3 magnitudes in one band while an adjacent band did not change significantly.
-We therefore examined critically the measurements for these nights and retained only those that had consistent behavior among the bands and with adjacent nights.
+We found that the photometry from the {SAI} group seems unreliable on nights when results are reported for only a subset of the four bands; for example, many of these measurements are outliers from the K-band light curve, but also frequently report strange variations, e.g., by 0.3 magnitudes in one band while an adjacent band does not change significantly.
+We therefore retained only those data that had consistent behavior among the bands and with adjacent nights.
 We then combined these infrared measurements with those from \citet{kosh14} and \citet{Schnulle2015}.
-The resulting very well sampled, high-weight K-band light curve plus the accompanying less-well-sampled light curves in J, H, and L are the foundation for our further analysis.
+The resulting very well sampled K-band light curve plus the accompanying less-well-sampled light curves in J, H, and L are the foundation for our analysis.